 At Power-Up, the system has failed the Program Checksum Test.
 This indicates a problem with the firmware (operation program) and requires a service call.

-Memory Failure - Persistent Memory Error\ - M021
+The settings have been reset (Persistent Memory Error)\ - M021

-Contact your dealer or service organization if this message appears on more than one power-up, of if it appears after the system has been running normally for a period of time.
+Contact your dealer or service organization if this message appears on more than one power-up.